stevens-textmining/HateModerate/README.md

     $ ./fine_tune/training/run_fine_tune.sh
     ```

-    Default setting:\
+    Default setting of `run_fine_tune`:
+    \
     LEARNING_RATES=("1e-6" "2e-6" "3e-6" "5e-6" "8e-6" "1e-5")
     \
     EPOCHS=("1" "2" "3")

-- Step 2: Testing Fine-tuned `roberta-base` models with following test collections, they can be accessed in `fine_tune/datasets/testing`:
+- Step 2: Testing Fine-tuned `roberta-base` models with following test collections, they can be accessed in folder `fine_tune/datasets/testing`:
     - The testing fold of HateModerate;
     - The 3 testing datasets of CardiffNLP;
     - HateCheck, a dataset for independent out-of-domain capability tests of hate speech.